theheraldproject/theheraldproject.github.io/payload/envelope.md

 service UUID and characteristic UUID.
 If you wish to provide an extension to Herald, as we have done for our [beacon]({{"/payload/beacon" | relative_url }}) payload, then please do let us know what range you are using.

+## International Interoperability

+The envelope header is the cornerstone of international interoperability.
+Please see the [Interoperability page]({{"/payload/interop" | relative_url }}) for full details